UNSW-CEEM/NEMSEER/docs/source/quick_start.md

 However, there are some things you can try if you do run into issues with memory.
 The suggestions below also apply to large queries on powerful computers:

 1. You can use `nemseer` to simply download raw data as CSVs or to then cache data in the parquet format.
-Once you have a cache, you can use tools like [dask](https://docs.dask.org/en/stable/index.html) to process chunks of data in parallel.
+Once you have a cache, you can use tools like [polars](https://www.pola.rs/) or [dask](https://docs.dask.org/en/stable/index.html) to process chunks of data in parallel.
 You may be able to reduce peak memory usage this way.
-[Dask works best with data formats such as parquet](https://docs.dask.org/en/stable/best-practices.html#store-data-efficiently).
 It should be noted that `nemseer` converts a single AEMO CSV into a single parquet file.
 That is, it does not partition the parquet store.
 2. Conversion to {class}`xarray.Dataset` can be memory intensive.
 As this usually occurs when the data to be converted has a high number of dimensions (as determined by `nemseer`), `nemseer` will print a warning prior to attempting to convert any such data.
 While [xarray integrates with dask](https://docs.xarray.dev/en/stable/user-guide/dask.html), this functionality is contingent on loading data from a netCDF file.

 ### Processed cache